Bandwidth/bandwidth.github.io/sdks/php-v3.md

 # PHP SDK

-## Breaking Changes For bandwidth/sdk v4.0.0

-Please go to our [PHP bandwidth/sdk v4.0.0 migration guide](php-v4.md) for information on updating to v4.0.0 of the `bandwidth/sdk` package.

-## v3.0.0 bandwidth/sdk Docs

-Please go to our [PHP bandwidth/sdk v3.0.0 guide](php-v3.md) for information on the older versions of the `bandwidth/sdk` package.
+Note: This page is for older (v3.x.y and below) versions of the `bandwidth/sdk` package.
+These versions do not include the Iris namespace.

 ## Links